shkomogi/myVARKapp/README.md

 # myVARKapp
 Phase 1: contains my VARK app.py, and templates.
 Running using @flask

-In the sub-folder, I have the VARK app in main.py (which integrates Kivy).
+The Google Drive link points to my VARK app (Version 1) in main.py (which integrates Kivy) and associate files.
 This is to create a Kivy app for the VARK questionnaire.